CfSOtago/GREENGrid/analysis/generation/nzElecGenTrends.md

 ![](nzElecGenTrends_files/figure-html/distribution tests-1.png)<!-- -->

-The next series of plots use histograms to visualise the distribution of values within fuel sources.
-The histogram for coal clearly shows the use of multiple units in June 1998 but not 2017 for example.
+The next series of plots use histograms to visualise the distribution of MWh values within fuel sources.
+Note that the vertical axis has been allowed to vary by fuel source so that smaller counts are visible.
+The y axis is constant which enables the higher unit output of coal to be clearly visible.
+The histogram for coal shows the use of multiple units in June 1998 but not 2017 for example.
+It also shows that coal was almost constantly generating in 2017 (very few zero values).
+Hydro on the other hand shows a large number of zero or low values as does wind and back-up diesel which is to be expected.

 ```